NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 stored in the channel.
 This is exactly what we do in the second part: we call our `CONVERT_TO_UPPER_CASE` process with the `ch_input` as input argument - this is very similar to functional programming.

+This is our entire workflow, for now: the creation of a channel followed by using the contents of that channel as input to a single process.
+Let's look at how processes themselves are defined!

+# Process definitions

+Looking at the process in the code above, we can see several parts.
+The process block starts with its name, in this case `CONVERT_TO_UPPER_CASE`, followed by several sections: `publishDir`, `input`, `output` and `script`.

+> **Naming processes** <br>
+> A process can be named anything you like, but there exists a commonly used
+> convention to use UPPERCASE letters for processes.
+You do not have to follow
+> this if you don't want, but we do so here.

+Let's ignore the first for now and focus on the last three.
+The `input` and `output` sections are exactly what they sound like: inputs and outputs for this specific process.
+Notice that there is a difference between how the inputs and outputs are declared?
+The `output` is an explicit string (*i.e* surrounded by quotes), while the input is a variable named `file`.
+The reason for this is that processes are like functions, meaning they can have have varying inputs (and arguments in general).
+We'll get back to exactly how this works in just a moment.

+Let's move on to the first section: `publishDir`.
+What this does is tell Nextflow where the output of the process should be stored when it is finished;
+setting `mode` to `"copy"` just means that we want to copy the output files to the publishing directory, rather than using a symbolic link (which is the default).

 # Executing workflows